hsinyu-chen/MeganexPatcher/Readme.md

 **The [patcher code for version 1.4.0.0](/src/app/patcher/patcher140.ts) was originally created by @Sabre (sabre9504) from the Shiftall Discord server.**

-**This tool is running completely on client side, the Binaries never leave your computer , did not upload to any server , the sever host this tool did not save any infomation form you**

 # Disclaimer

 **_Use this tool at your own risk._**

+**This tool is running completely on client side, the Binaries never leave your computer , did not upload to any server , the sever host this tool did not save any infomation form you , the server only serve the static web(javascript/css/html) file, did not contain any Binaries from Shiftall**